Rookfighter/code-template/README.md

 There are multiple predefined variables which can be specified in a template file with a leading ```$```.
 These will be replaced on creation of a new file.
+It is also possible to define variables as command line argument.

 | Variable       | Description                       | Options                 |
 |----------------|-----------------------------------|-------------------------|